-France's most famous sparkling wine must come from grapes (predominantly chardonnay, pinot noir or pinot meunier grapes grown on chalky hillsides within a strictly demarcated region centred on the twin towns of Reims and Epernay, some 90 miles east of Paris.
-After hand harvesting (mandated by the appellation rules), each grape variety is vinified separately, and in the following spring, the wines are blended.
+France's most famous sparkling wine must come from grapes (predominantly chardonnay, pinot noir or pinot meunier) grown on the chalky hillsides within a strictly demarcated region centred on the twin towns of Reims and Epernay, some 90 miles east of Paris.
+After hand harvesting (mandated by the appellation rules), each grape variety is usually vinified separately and the wines are blended the following year.
 Reserve wines from older vintages may be added to enrich the flavour, and guarantee consistency in non-vintage Champagne.
-Yeast and sugar are added, and the wine is bottled for its second fermentation which creates the bubbles, or mousse.
+Yeast and sugar are added, and the wine is bottled for its second fermentation within the bottle which creates the bubbles (or mousse) naturally.

 The bubbles come about because the yeast feeds on the sugars, producing alcohol and carbon dioxide, which, with nowhere else to go in the sealed bottle, dissolves into the wine.
 The wine then matures for at least 15 months (the minimum requirement by the appellation rules although it is often much longer).
 When the wine is ready to be sold, the yeast sediment must be removed.
-This is done by gradual turning of the bottles, remuage, brings the yeast sediment to the neck of the bottle, which is then frozen to allow the yeast pellet to be cleanly ejected (dégorgement) under pressure in a specialised bottling line.
+This is done by gradual turning of the bottles, remuage or riddling, which brings the yeast sediment to the neck of the bottle.
+The bottle neck is then frozen to allow the yeast to solidify into a pellet to be cleanly ejected (dégorgement) under pressure in a specialised bottling line.
 The traditional technique of doing this by hand (à la volée) is still carried out for special cuvées or unusual bottle sizes.
-The bottle is then topped up with a little more wine (dosage) and depending on the winemaker's preference, a small amount of additional sugar (known as liqueur d'expédition), the bottle is sealed with a caged cork that can withstand the pressure.
+The bottle is then topped up with a little more wine (dosage) and depending on the winemaker's preference, a small amount of additional sugar (known as liqueur d'expédition).
+Finally, the bottle is sealed with a caged cork that can withstand the pressure.

 Chardonnay – The least planted of the three main grapes, chardonnay is still a crucial partner, bringing elegance and finesse to a blend.
 When grown so far north, acidity levels in chardonnay are high, but this is essential for wines to have longevity, and to ensure that the finished blend doesn't taste flabby.
 Champagnes with a high proportion of chardonnay are generally light and fresh, and make wonderful aperitifs.
 Champagnes made solely from chardonnay are known as blanc de blancs ('white of whites').